ParamvirSran/Polly-the-Penguin/readMe.txt

 To exit, type "shut down"

-To try out the Speech-To-Text functionality (STT.cpp), type "test", and begin speaking (no need to enter) after a set amount of time, you will recieve back what you said in JSON.
+To try out the Speech-To-Text functionality (STT.cpp), type "test", and begin speaking (no need to enter) after a set amount of time, you will recieve back what you said in JSON, and after a while, Polly will respond.
 	****Please note that this is still in development and may show a bunch of errors/break the program****